beaverbuilder/documentation/docs/beaver-themer/about-this-release.md

 description: Describes the features in this Beaver Themer release.
 ---

-Here are the new features for Beaver Themer 1.4-alpha. <!-- Features for the latest alpha version (alpha.2) are labeled. -->
+Here are the new features for Beaver Themer 1.4-alpha.
+Features for the latest alpha version (alpha.2) are labeled.

 :::warning **Warning**
 Using alpha releases in a production environment is highly discouraged.
 The risk of bugs is high and features can be changed or removed based on testing and feedback.
 See [this article](/general/alpha-and-beta-releases.md/#install-an-alpha-or-beta-plugin-release) for information about installing prerelease versions.
 :::

-## Themer Singular layout enhancement
+## Layout enhancements

 ### Singular layouts can have Beaver Builder layouts in the post content area